-It’s not a secret that the company who love and care about its customers is always the first choice in the peoples’ eyes.
+It’s not a secret that the company that loves and cares about its customers is always the first choice in the peoples’ eyes.

 As I mentioned in the paragraph above, show them that you are thinking about them day and night.
 They will appreciate it.

-From your customers’ survey, you know what are their biggest problems.
+From your customers’ survey, you know what their biggest problems are.
 Create content which will suit them best!

 If your customers biggest problem is how to get the first clients or customers, think about the following articles:

-Find the best places on the internet to distribute your content, so you can have a widder reach of your most ideal customers.
+Find the best places on the internet to distribute your content so that you can have a wider reach of your most ideal customers.

 Customer Support is what sometimes matters the most.
 Be available for your customers 24/7.
-What most people hate, is when they need to wait for the response for several hours or even days.
-Respond them in minutes – literally.
+What most people hate is when they need to wait for the response for several hours or even days.
+Respond to them in minutes – literally.

 Maintain your value and competitive edge.